PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/on-before/+page.md

 ## That's it!
 Wow, wow, wow...
-Now you know about `onBefore()` too! 🥳 Excellent work, soon you'll be fully experienced programmer.
-Just 999 more things to learn before that 😉
+Now you know about `App.onStart()` and `Page.onBefore()` too! 🥳 Excellent work, soon you'll be fully experienced programmer.
+Just 999 more things to learn before that xD

 Now you are done learning everything the Programming part of the tutorials were intended to teach you, so you should have some very fundamental understanding of programming now.
 To double check that you have learned everything you were meant to learn, try to complete the exercises in [Programming 8.
 Exercises](../exercises/).